Key Information About Coronavirus

 At Tidelands Health, our top priority is the health and well-being of our patients, team members and the community.

-We are closely monitoring the spread of the novel coronavirus, also known as COVID-19.
-Currently, the Centers for Disease Control and Prevention considers the threat posed by COVID-19 in the U.S. to be low, but the agency believes it is likely to continue spreading throughout the country at a rapid pace.
+As the region's leader in COVID-19 testing and treatment, we are responding agressively to the spread of the novel coronavirus, also known as COVID-19.
+The Centers for Disease Control and Prevention expects widespread transmission of the virus to occur, with most of the U.S. population eventually exposed to the disease.

 At Tidelands Health, we routinely care for individuals with potentially infectious illnesses and have rigorous infection prevention processes and protocols in place.
 Working in collaboration with state and federal health authorities, we are drawing upon our extensive experience and training as we respond to COVID-19.